Freddsle/fedRBE/docs/how_to_guide.md

 - **Missing Files**: If you see "file not found," ensure that `config.yml` and data files are in the same directory.
 - **Incorrect Format**: Check if `expression_file_flag` and `index_col` are set correctly based on your data orientation.
 - **No Output Produced**: Review `report.txt` and logs.
-- **Errors with Test runs**: Ensure the is no leftover running Docker containers.
-Restart Docker / System if necessary.
+- **Errors with Test runs**: Ensure there are no leftover running Docker containers.
+Restart Docker or the system if necessary.

 ### Choosing the correct data orientation